PacktPublishing/Mastering-React-Test-Driven-Development-Second-Edition/README.md

 ## Get to Know the Author
 **Daniel Irvine**
-is a UK-based software consultant.
-He helps businesses simplify their existing codebases and assists development teams in improving the quality of their software using eXtreme Programming (XP) practices.
-He has been coaching developers for many years and co-founded the Queer Code London meetup.
+is a software consultant based in London.
+He works with a variety of languages including C#, Clojure, JavaScript, and Ruby.
+He’s a mentor and coach for junior developers and runs TDD and XP workshops and courses.
+When he’s not working, he spends time cooking and practicing yoga.
+He co-founded the Queer Code London meetup and is an active member of the European software craft community.

 ## Get in touch